aKAIVALYA/soen/README.md

 The app will now open inside an iframe. check your console logs to see the results.

-After edited on contaner RUN one more time.
+>After edited on contaner RUN one more time. and
+>use / to navigate routes.